British and Other Navies in World War 2 Day-by-Day by Don Kindell

 12th Destroyer Flotilla (Captain R.Kerr, Captain D Rosyth)

-Division 23, ECHO (Cdr S H K Spurgeon DSO RAN, repairing at Leith), ELECTRA (Lt Cdr SA Buss, repairing at Rosyth), ESCORT (Lt Cdr J Bostock, repairing at Rosyth)
+Division 23, ECHO (Cdr S H K Spurgeon DSO RAN, repairing at Leith), ELECTRA (Lt Cdr SA Buss, repairing at Rosyth), and ESCORT (Lt Cdr J Bostock, repairing at Rosyth)

-Division 24, ESCAPADE (Cdr H R.Graham), ENCOUNTER (Lt Cdr E V St J Morgan), ECLIPSE (Lt Cdr I T Clark)
+Division 24, ESCAPADE (Cdr H R.Graham), ENCOUNTER (Lt Cdr E V St J Morgan), and ECLIPSE (Lt Cdr I T Clark)

 Miscellaneous attached